nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

-Add the desired report viewer container style using a property of the AppComponent class:#_TypeScript_
+Add the desired report viewer container style using a property of the AppComponent class:

 ````js